Belly (band): 1994–96: King and break-up

 In 1996, Donelly broke up the band.
 Speaking to Q, she explained the reasons behind her decision: "The first couple of years of Belly were a blast.
 Star was a big hit and we partied hard.
 But by the time we went to make King, there was a lot of negative stuff going on.
 King was a reaction to the bright shininess of Star and we weren't surprised when it didn't sell.
 I regret not making another Belly album, but at the time I thought, Screw it, I'm outta here."

 After the break-up Tanya Donelly started a successful solo career and has since released several solo albums.
-Greenwood went on to stints playing bass for L7 and for Bif Naked, while playing guitar in her own Rhode Island-based band Benny Sizzler.
+Greenwood went on to stints playing bass for L7 and for Bif Naked, while playing guitar in her own Rhode Island–based band Benny Sizzler.
 Tom Gorman played briefly with Buffalo Tom, then on tour in 1999 with Kristin Hersh before joining up with his brother Chris in a commercial photography business based in New York City.
 Fred Abong first worked post-Belly as a carpenter "working in a high-end woodworking shop making fancy cabinets for rich people", then went on to earn a PhD in philosophy.

-2016–present: Reunion and Dove
+2016–2020: Reunion and Dove

 On February 8, 2016, the band launched an official web site announcing a limited summer reunion tour with dates in the UK, Ireland and the US.

-In advance of the tour, the band performed two warm-up shows in their hometown of Newport, Rhode Island on July 8 and 9, the band's first live appearances since 1995.
+In advance of the tour, the band performed two warm-up shows in their hometown of Newport, Rhode Island, on July 8 and 9, the band's first live appearances since 1995.
 Two new songs, "Human Child" and "Army of Clay" were debuted on the tour that followed, hinting that the band was evolving, while at the same time maintaining familiar elements of the Belly "sound" of the past.

 Belly announced in July 2017 that they had begun recording a third album, to be titled Dove.
 On October 5, 2017, the band started a PledgeMusic campaign for the album, and the album was released on May 4, 2018.
-On October 26, 2017 the band released their cover of "Hushabye Mountain" as an exclusive download on Pledgemusic- their first new recording in over 20 years.
+On October 26, 2017, the band released their cover of "Hushabye Mountain" as an exclusive download on Pledgemusic- their first new recording in over 20 years.

 "Shiny One", the first single from Dove, was released on February 23, 2018.
 Preceding the release of Dove, the band released the Feel EP for Record Store Day in April 2018.

 In the summer and fall of 2018, the band went on a tour of the United States and Europe to promote the album.

 For their 30th anniversary and for Record Store Day 2021, the band released a compilation of B-Sides and cover songs called Bees.